liv-daliberti/grail-simulation/home/raw_data/README.md

 # Raw Data for Portfolio Reproducibility

-This folder is a self‑contained snapshot of the artefacts used to generate `reports/main/README.md` (the Portfolio Comparison).
+This folder is a self‑contained snapshot of the artifacts used to generate `reports/main/README.md` (the Portfolio Comparison).
 Keeping this copy ensures you can fully regenerate the portfolio table without rerunning training or evaluation.